INFO

 Reading on PixInsight

 Written information on PixInsight may not be as up to date as videos but they are still worth a check.
 At least the book Inside PixInsight by Warren A. Keller is good.
-Also the website Light Vortex Astronomy has a lot of useful information.

 List of processes used by AutoIntegrate